Aziz Khan (general): Biography

 Muhammad Aziz Khan was born in Pallandri, Sudhanoti, in British India now Azad Kashmir, Pakistan) on 1 January 1947 to a Sudhan Pashtun family.
-He first graduating from the High School Palandri, before joining the joined the Pakistan Army in 1964.
+He first graduating from the High School Palandri, before joining the Pakistan Army in 1964.
 He first completed his combat duty with the army during the second war with India in 1965, before being redirected to join the Pakistan Military Academy (PMA).

-In 1966, Aziz passed out from the PMA with the class of 1st War Course, which is senior to 37th PMA but junior to 38th PMA Long Course, gaining commissioned as 2nd-Lt. in the 12th Battalion of the Punjab Regiment.
+In 1966, Aziz passed out from the PMA with the class of 1st War Course, (which is junior to 37th PMA but senior to 38th PMA Long Course), gaining commissioned as 2nd-Lt. in the 12th Battalion of the Punjab Regiment.
 He went to command an infantry platoon during the third war with India in 1971, and was later sent to attend the Command and Staff College where he qualified as a psc.
 He later went to attend the National Defence University where he graduated with MSc in War studies.
 In 1980s, Lt-Col. Aziz commanded the 12th Battalion before joining the Zia administration's staff.

 In 1980s, Colonel Aziz was selected to be appointed as Military Secretary to President Zia-ul-Haq, assisting him when President Zia went on a state visit to the United States to meet with U.S. President Ronald Reagan.
 He was later posted as military attaché at the Pakistan Embassy in Washington D.C. for the United States Army to maintain military relations with the U.S. military.

+in 1988 Aziz Khan successfully launched the important Dalunang Operation across the LOC was a strong proponent of Pakistani troops crossing the LOC and occupying heights on the Indian side.
+During the Dalunang Operation, Pakistan had captured 28 peaks.
+Emphasizing his familiarity with the area, Aziz would often recall, “I have walked in the gaps along the LOC.”

 In 1990, Brigadier Aziz was posted as the Chief of Staff of the X Corps which was under Lt.
 Gen. G.M.
 Malik before being stationed in Siachen to command the Northern Light Infantry (NLI).
 In 1991–94, Brig.
 Aziz eventually moved to command the 80th Brigade attached to the Northern Command stationed in the Azad Kashmir.